aws-samples/realtime-health-data-insights-dynamodb/README.md

 ```
 ### Data aggregation

 The raw health data stored in a DynamoDB table is configured to capture item-level changes, which are pushed to a DynamoDB stream.
 An AWS Lambda function triggers with each update, generating daily summaries for changed health metrics per user.
 The aggregation module first retrieves any previous entries for the corresponding day before performing the aggregation.
-For example, if user data is first synced at 8 AM, it ingests the raw data into the table and creates an initial summary in the summary table, including the number of entries used.
-If the user syncs data again at 7 PM, the module fetches the existing aggregated value and entry count from the summary table to calculate the updated aggregation.
-These summaries serve as a basis for detailed insights into daily, weekly, monthly, 6-month, and yearly trends.
-The summary table also facilitates calculations of health metric scores, minimum, maximum, average, and trend changes over selected date ranges.
+For example, if user data is first synced at 8 AM, it ingests the raw data into the table and creates an initial aggregation in the aggregated table, including the number of entries used.
+If the user syncs data again at 7 PM, the module fetches the existing aggregated value and entry count from the aggregated table to calculate the updated aggregation.
+These aggregations serve as a basis for detailed insights into daily, weekly, monthly, 6-month, and yearly trends.
+The aggregated table also facilitates calculations of health metric scores, minimum, maximum, average, and trend changes over selected date ranges.
 Below are two examples of typical aggregated health metric data for a user stored in a DynamoDB table: step_count and sleep_count in the **"awake"** context.
 If a metric lacks context, it is denoted as "NA."
 ```json
 	[
 		{